torokernel/torokernel/README.md

 ## Contributing

 You have many ways to contribute to Toro.
 One of them is by joining the Google Group [here](https://groups.google.com/forum/#!forum/torokernel).
-In addition, you can find more information at [here]( https://github.com/MatiasVara/torokernel/wiki/How-to-Contribute).
+In addition, you can find more information [here]( https://github.com/MatiasVara/torokernel/wiki/How-to-Contribute).

 ## License